The Dos and Don’ts of Dealing with Back Acne

 Don't Forget to Exfoliate

-Gentle exfoliation helps reduce dead skin on the epidermis and prevent clogged pores.
+helps reduce dead skin on the epidermis and prevent clogged pores.
 You can use a physical scrub like Dove Gentle Exfoliating Body Wash, which gently removes dirt and debris without being too rough on the skin.
+You can use this mild soap for pimples, too.
 It is formulated with NutriumMoisture, which maintains your skin’s natural moisture as well as a refreshing scent that makes showering something to look forward to.

 Do Try a Salicylic Acid Toner